In this blog post, we will see how to make a google docs calendar with easy steps.

 - This kind of custom calendar setup would even allow your team members to be collaborative when necessary.
 Thus, your team members in your organization can easily contribute and share their thoughts and ideas, without the hassle of frequent permissions and approvals in Google Calendar.

-Create a calendar in Google docs
+How to create a calendar in Google Docs

 Step 1: Open Google Docs in your browser window